megadotnet/DotNetDataAccessPerformanceProfiler/Readme.md

 SQL SERVER 2008 R2 or later

 ## How to add new DAL provider?
-Create new library project and add new class inherit from IPerformanceTest.
+1.Create new library project and add new class inherit from IPerformanceTest.
+  Added CRUD logic with database.

-Set build output path as Parent Project output:
+2.Set build output path as Parent Project output:
 ```
 ..\bin\Debug\
 ```

+3. Added specifc register type for Unity config files.

+4. Rebuild whole solution and run Main App.

 ## License
 Copyright (c) 2007-2015 Megadotnet Contributors